oktaviandi/simple-image-uploader-and-parsers/README.md

 # Improvements
 - We could easily add some sort of CLI shell like Spring Shell or [Picocli](https://picocli.info/) to make it easier to run the code.
+- Unit test would have been nice as well.